 What is your OFSTED grading?

-We were delighted to be awarded an outstanding grading from Ofsted in our first inspection in May 2014.
-We are proud to be the only outstanding nursery in the Eccleshill, Idle, Wrose, Thackley and Greengates area.
+We were delighted to be awarded an outstanding grading from Ofsted in our first inspection in May 2014 and in March 2020 we are proud to of sustained our outstanding status at our Stewart Close setting.

 Below is a link to our policies and procedures, you will also receive a print out copy of this when you get your Welcome Pack.